8 Best Chinese Children's Books to Read for Chinese New Year

 The author of this book, Lao She, a novelist and dramatist, was one of the most significant 20th-century Chinese literature figures.
 His work usually vividly uses Beijing dialect and portraits communities, people and traditions in Beijing, the capital city of China.

-北京的春节 The Spring Festival in Beijingdescribes how people celebrated the Spring Festival in Beijing in the mid-20th century.
+北京的春节 The Spring Festival in Beijing describes how people celebrated the Spring Festival in Beijing in the mid-20th century.
 The Spring Festival starts at the beginning of December of the Lunar calendar and ends on January 19th of the Lunar calendar.
 People were super busy during the two months, preparing and enjoying the biggest festival of the year.

 Although the book is about New Year in the past, it doesn't register as being "outdated".
 The detailed, beautiful illustrations, as well as the smooth, skilled narrative bring back to life a wonderful time filled with delightful and interesting New Year activities in Beijing.
 Reading the book will make children feel like walking through an exquisite museum exhibit of Beijing.